cloudposse/github-action-deploy-argocd/README.md

 ## Introduction

-Deploy on Kubernetes with HelmFile.
+Deploy on Kubernetes with Helm/HelmFile and ArgoCD.